thebigfundamentals/palette-generator/README.md

 * Copy the rgb to the clipboard by clicking on the color code
 * Generate a new palette by clicking on the button

+## New feature (11/9/21)
+* Now the color is displayed in HEX, not RGB, to make it easier to copy/apply the generated color
+* The boxes get a little bigger when clicked/hovered for best experience

 ## Preview
 ![](preview.gif)